Azure/Avere/docs/configure_dns.md

 # Configuring DNS for the Avere cluster

-This section explains the basics of setting up a DNS system for your Avere cluster.
+This section explains the basics of configuring a DNS system for load balancing your Avere vFXT cluster.

+This document *does not include* instructions for setting up and managing a DNS server in the Azure environment.

+Instead of using round-robin DNS to load-balance a vFXT cluster in Azure, consider using manual methods to assign IP addresses evenly among clients when they are mounted.
+Several methods are described in [Mount the Avere cluster](mount_clients.md).

+Keep these things in mind when deciding whether or not to use a DNS server:

-* If your system is accessed by NFS clients only, using DNS is recommended but not required - it is possible to specify all network addresses by using numeric IP addresses.
+* If your system is accessed by NFS clients only, using DNS is not required - it is possible to specify all network addresses by using numeric IP addresses.

 * If your system supports SMB (CIFS) access, DNS is required, because you must specify a DNS domain for the Active Directory server.